2025

 Economic models are adapting with fair cosmetic monetization, clear roadmaps, and regional pricing attuned to East Asia purchasing power.
 Transparency and predictable updates build trust over time.

-Risks remain: device fragmentation, toxicity and safety, and discoverability can stall momentum if neglected.
+Risks remain: energy consumption, accessibility gaps, and anti-cheat arms races can stall momentum if neglected.
 Studios investing in moderation, security, and ethical data use will fare better long term.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, streamers from East Asia will prototype the next breakout worlds.
+As tools become simpler, educators from East Asia will prototype the next breakout worlds.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.